We support the promotion of agricultural careers in our schools.

 We support continued state funding, and NDFB's participation, for agriculture in the classroom programs and other educational programs that promote agriculture within schools at all levels.

 We oppose requirint teachers to have a major in every core class they teach.

 We oppose funding Planned Parenthood using federal or state funds for continuing education classes.

 We strongly encourage the state Legislature to evaluate all state university research facilities to examine their effectiveness and value.

 School Lunches (State Lunch Programs)

-We oppose the use of "fake" and "cultured" meat in school lunch programs.
+We oppose the use of meat and/or dairy substitutes within government-funded programs.

 We support local determination of school lunch menus and portion sizes.

-We oppose the promotion of any "meat free" day.
+We oppose the promotion of anhy "meat free" days.

 We support the free and reduced lunch programs and the North Dakota Farm to School program in North Dakota schools.